FAQ

 @reboot python /path/to/sshreachme/sshreachme.py /path/to/id_rsa

-We are aware of the fact that three days are usually not enough time for trying out our service and if you need longer trial period just contact us though our contact form and we will increase your trial period.
+We are aware of the fact that five days are usually not enough time for trying our service and if you need longer trial period just contact us though our contact form and we will increase your trial period.